tomascherian/tp/docs/UserGuide.md

   Adds meeting "JAVA Workshop" with given date and time.
 * `add meeting n/Job Interview st/1500 et/1700`
   Returns error message as d/DATE is missing.

+### Deleting a meeting : `delete meeting`

+Deletes the specified meeting from the displayed meeting list

+Format: `delete meeting MEETING_INDEX`

+* Deletes the meeting at the specified `MEETING_INDEX`.
+* The index refers to the index number shown in the displayed meetings list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `delete meeting 3` deletes the 3rd meeting in the displayed meeting list.
+* `delete meeting -1` returns an error for invalid input.

 ### Exiting the program : `exit`